Revoked or Suspended License

 Those caught driving without a license that did not have it on them at the time have the option of bringing their valid driver’s license into court and proving that they are licensed to drive a motor vehicle in the state of North Carolina.
 A similar situation can exist for those who have an expired license.
 As long as the individual possessing the expired license has renewed it within 30 days of its expiration and can prove that they have done so, the charges of driving without a license can potentially be dropped.

-North Carolina traffic lawyers, like those at Powers Landreth, can assist those in need of legal representation.
+North Carolina traffic lawyers, like those at Powers Law Firm, can assist those in need of legal representation.
 Their desire to help stems from an understanding of traffic law in North Carolina, and they can help violators better understand their rights when it comes to driving without a license.
-Contacts Powers Landreth today for a free initial evaluation of your situation: (704) 342-4357.
+Contact s Powers Law Firm today for a free initial evaluation of your situation: (704) 342-4357.